Somerset Levels IPA

 The levels are particularly important for stoneworts, however a variety of wetland wildflowers can also be found in the area, including carnivorous sundews, bright yellow irises and vivid pink tufts of meadow thistle.

-The M5 between Bristol and Bridgewater runs through the area.
+The M5 between Bristol and Bridgwater runs through the area.